sandeepnegi1996/til_sandy/README.md

 Repository while learning new things we can write down it here

+#### How to Apply for leaves in corporate ?

+1. Please reconfirm during Sprint Planning of and plan the capacity.
+2. Let us work together to prepare the test cases of 2020.11 release in advance before your leaves so you can begin testing right after your leaves
+3. Raise leave request in HRMS (or leave request system).
+4. Send out a calendar to your project team in our case it is workon.core
+5. Set up Auto reply for these leave dates in Outlook.

 #### How to Open the firefox browser in incognito mode using selenium ?

 	```code